-We believe that the key to unleashing the full power of data analytics is to build an organizational culture that understands and values its potential.
+To unleash the full power of data analytics, governments should build an organizational culture that understands and values its potential.

 The paper also includes examples of governments that are harnessing the power of data analytics to make informed decisions, become more efficient and improve quality of life for citizens.
 This power will only grow as datasets expand and technologies such as AI become more sophisticated.